WILDLANDS

 Dartmoor Nature Reserve Project

-The Dartmoor project, started in 2009, is an integral part of the Karkloof Nature Reserve, owned and managed by WILDTRUST, protecting 700 ha of important grassland and wetland habitat for all 3 Crane species and Oribi.
+Dartmoor, owned and managed by the WILDTRUST, is a property that forms an integral part of the Karkloof Nature Reserve in the KwaZulu-Natal Midlands.
+The reserve protects 780 hectares of important grassland and wetland habitat for all 3 Crane species and Oribi.

 UKhahlamba - Drakensberg World Heritage Site